-In order to understand whether you’re entitled to benefits under workers’ compensation laws, you first should understand some basics about the purposes of workers’ compensation systems.
+In order to understand whether you’re entitled to benefits under workers’ compensation laws in Albany, New York, you first should understand some basics about the purposes of workers’ compensation systems.

 Workers’ compensation begins with insurance.
 This insurance provides cash benefits and/or medical care for employees who are injured or become ill as a direct result of their job.